 - Short-term fatigue: The keto flu that is experienced by many people can cause short-term fatigue.
-This is caused by the body switching from carbs to fat as a fuel source.
+This is caused by the body-switching from carbs to fat as a fuel source.

-- Bad breath: Once you’ve reached optimal ketosis, you may notice a fruity smelling breath.
+- Bad breath: Once you’ve reached optimal ketosis, you may notice a fruity-smelling breath.
 This is caused because of the acetone ketone that is ejected from the body via the urine and breath.

 - Constipation or diarrhea: Digestive problems are a known side effect of the initial transition to achieve ketosis.
 This should sort itself out after a few days.

 - Faster weight loss: Losing the water weight in the first few days can cause quick weight loss.
-This is caused because ketosis reduces glycogen levels, which is bound to a lot of water.
+This is caused because ketosis reduces glycogen levels, which are bound to a lot of water.

 - An initial drop in performance: The keto flu also causes a short-term decline in performance.
 However, this only lasts until the body gets used to the new fuel source.